Hāloa: Birth of Haloa

-Papahānaumoku and Wakea had many children, including a daughter called Hoʻohokukalani.
+Papahānaumoku and Wakea had many children, including a daughter called Hoʻohōkūkalani.
 When she turned into a beautiful girl, Wakea was united with her, but their first baby, named Haloa, was still-born.
 As the baby was buried to the ground, there came out from the ground the taro, which became the important staple food of the Hawaiian people.

 Their second baby, also called Haloa, grew to become a healthy child, and was the ancestor of the Hawaiian people.

 Haloa chant

 The story of the creation of the Hawaiian Islands and the first Hawaiian was told orally from generation to generation for a long time.
 When the Hawaiian writing system was established in the 18th century, it was put into documents, especially the Kumulipo of the Hawaiian royalty's story of creation and genealogy.
 The Kumulipo was later opened for public and was translated into English.

 This chant can be recited by one person, or by a group of people with its leader and the other people in responsive reading.

 A similar chant is also available as "Mele a Pākui".